• The River

 Stream Crossing Surveys

-in Ongoing in the Watershed on 03/09/14
+in Blog on 03/09/14

 BEAT (Berkshire Environmental Action Team) is working to survey culverts and bridges around Berkshire County in an effort to make every major road repair an opportunity to improve ecosystem and habitat connectivity to help wildlife cross roads safely.
 The HVA (Housatonic Valley Assoc.) and now HooRWA will be working with them in this effort.
 MassDOT (Dept of Transportation) will provide a list of crossings in Berkshire County that they would like surveyed right away.
 Eventually the intent is to survey every stream crossing.